-Dataset Management command specific status values are defined in Figure 43.
+Dataset Management command specific status values (i.e., SCT field set to 1h) are shown in Figure 43.

-Value Namespace is Write Protected: The command is prohibited while the namespace is write 20h protected (refer to the Namespace Write Protection section of the NVMe Base Specification).
-80h Conflicting Attributes: The attributes specified in the command are conflicting.
-Attempted Write to Read Only Range: The controller may optionally report this status if a Deallocate is attempted for a read only range.
-The controller shall not return this status value if the 82h read-only condition on the media is a result of a change in the write protection state of a namespace (refer to the Namespace Write Protection section in the NVMe Base Specification).
-Command Size Limit Exceeded: One or more of the Dataset Management processing limits (i.e., non-zero values of the DMRL, DMRSL and DMSL fields in the Identify Controller data structure) 83h was exceeded (refer to section 3.2.3.1).
-The controller shall not return this status value if bit 2 is set to '1' in the Optional NVM Command Support field in the Identify Controller data structure.
+Value Description 80h Conflicting Attributes: The attributes specified in the command are conflicting.
+82h Attempted Write to Read Only Range: The controller may optionally report this status if a Deallocate is attempted for a read only range.
+The controller shall not return this status value if the read-only condition on the media is a result of a change in the write protection state of a namespace (refer to the Namespace Write Protection section in the NVM Express Base Specification).